Intermediate Accounting

 Large lot sizes can contribute to the bullwhip effect.

-can increase lead times.
+Small lot sizes can increase lead times.

 Small lot sizes can reduce setup costs.